 Before leaving the National Park, stop at Wooden Shoe Arch Viewpoint and Big Spring Canyon Overlook.
 Then, head back on Hwy 211.
 At the junction with Hwy 191, turn left to Moab, where you will spend the night.

-Driving – The drive from Blanding to Moab via the Needles section of Canyonlands takes 3 hours.
+• Driving Time: The drive from Blanding to Moab via the Needles section of Canyonlands takes 3 hours.

-Accommodation – We stayed at Gravity Haus Moab, a smart modern place with good facilities.
+• Where to stay: We stayed at Gravity Haus Moab, a smart, modern place with good facilities.

 Over 2,000 natural sandstone arches stand among the desert landscape.
 Some are giant holes in vertical fins of rock, while others are free-standing arches left behind by millennia of erosion.

 We got up early, headed into the park for sunrise, and had a sensational day exploring.
-We have put all the permit information and a detailed itinerary, in our 1-day Arches National Park guide.
+We also have a detailed itinerary for spending 1 day in Arches National Park.

 Here is a breakdown of the highlights.